amykember/amysgurumis/README.md

 1. If you have a draft that's ready to be published, remove the `draft = true` line.

-2. If you're publishing a new post, time might have passed since you created it.
-Rename the file so that it starts with the current date.
+2. Make sure dates are accurate.
+You might want to rename a blog post file to use the current date.

-3. Go to _Explorer_ (Cmd+Shift+E), find _Task Runner_ at the bottom, and click "Fix Stuff".
-This will automatically add or fix the `path = "..."` lines below the titles of each page/post.
+3. Go to _Explorer_ (Cmd+Shift+E), find _Task Runner_ at the bottom, and click "Publish!!".

-4. Commit your changes (Cmd+Shift+P, start typing "Git: Commit All").

-5. Push to GitHub (Cmd+Shift+P, start typing "Git: Push").

-### Add a blog post
+### Create a new blog post

 Go to _Explorer_ (Cmd+Shift+E), find _Task Runner_ at the bottom, and click "New Blog Post".

-To change the slug, rename the file (keeping the date in front) and then run "Fix Stuff" (see "Publish changes" step 3).
+To change the slug, rename the file (keeping the date in front) and then go to _Explorer_ (Cmd+Shift+E), find _Task Runner_ at the bottom, and click "Fix Stuff".

-### Add a page
+### Create a new page

 Go to _Explorer_ (Cmd+Shift+E), find _Task Runner_ at the bottom, and click "New Page".

-To change the slug, rename the file (keeping the number in front) and then run "Fix Stuff" (see "Publish changes" step 3).

-To reorder pages, change the numbers at the front of their filenames and run "Fix Stuff".
+To change the slug, rename the file and then go to _Explorer_ (Cmd+Shift+E), find _Task Runner_ at the bottom, and click "Fix Stuff".
+To reorder pages, rename them so that the numbers are in the desired order, and run "Fix Stuff".

-### Remove a post/page
+### Remove a post or page

 You can delete the file, or just add `draft = true` under `title = "..."` so that it won't be published.